somnonetz/cc-tds-app/README.md

 ## Prerequisites

-To execute the experiment you need a linux environment with `docker`, `python3` and `cc-faice`.
-The first you should get from your distro packages system, the latter you can install with
+To execute the experiment you need a Linux environment with Docker, Python3 and CC-FAICE.
+See [CC-FAICE](https://www.curious-containers.cc/cc-faice.html) in the Curious Containers documentation for detailed installation instructions.

-   pip3 install --user cc-faice==3.2
+   pip3 install --user cc-faice==5.2.0

 ## Run the Experiment

 1. Clone the repo:

    git clone https://github.com/somnonetz/physiological-networks-tds-experiments

 2. Move into the directory physiological-networks-tds-experiments